|

 SpokeB (sdwan) # show health-check ipsec_check

-These are confirmed to be dead those are up.
+These are confirmed to be dead among those that are up.

 By default, the IPsec site-to-site interface has no IP address: